 - ask for independent adjudication

-- appeal to the Additional Support Needs Tribunal about CSPs or the failure of their school to plan for the time after they leave school, or decisions regarding their use of their rights
+- appeal to the Additional Support Needs Tribunal about CSPs, the failure of their school to plan for the time after they leave school, or decisions regarding their use of their rights

 - be asked for their views during any independent mediation that takes place